Archie Jackson's storied start

 Test double-hundreds against the 1980s West Indies didn't grow on trees.
 In fact, there were only two, and Dean Jones made one of them on this day in Adelaide.
 His blistering 216 was the highlight of a drawn game that gave West Indies the series 3-1.
 This is really where it all turned around for Australia: having lost the first three Tests, they won the fourth improbably and scrapped for a draw here.

-Birth of the Pakistan batsman Wallis Mathias, who played 21 Tests between 1955 and 1962.
+Birth of the Pakistan batsman Wallis Mathias, who played 21 Tests between 1955 and 1962, and was the first Christian to play Test cricket for the country.
 At his best a fluent strokeplayer, Mathias never really got going at the highest level and averaged only 23.72.
 The closest he got to a Test hundred was successive scores in the 70s in the West Indies in 1957-58.
 He died in his native Karachi in 1994.

 A special one-dayer for England at the MCG to commemorate 200 years of white settlement in Australia.
 Geoff Marsh - the only man to exceed 37 - decided the match with a patient 87.
 This was also the one-day debut of Neal Radford and Paul Jarvis, although their combined figures of 20-0-103-0 and zero runs meant it was not one to tell the grandchildren about.

-Allrounder Mahmudullah, born on this day, starred in Bangladesh's first overseas win - taking eight wickets in Kingstown.
+Allrounder Mahmudullah, born on this day, starred in Bangladesh's first overseas win - taking eight wickets against West Indies (albeit a strike-affected B side) in Kingstown.
 He was named vice-captain in 2011 and played a key role in the middle order, including during the ODI series win over West Indies a year later.
-But it was towards the end of 2014 when Mahmudullah really made an impact, averaging 77.71 with the bat in ODIs in five months, culminating in a very successful World Cup, where his two centuries - a match-winning one against England, and a nearly victorious one against New Zealand - took Bangladesh to the knockout stage of the World Cup for the first time.
-In that period in 2014, Mahmudullah also hit a purple patch in Tests, making four half-centuries in four successive Tests.
+But it was towards the end of 2014 that Mahmudullah really made an impact, averaging 77.71 with the bat in ODIs in five months, culminating in a successful World Cup, where his two centuries - a match-winning one against England, and a nearly victorious one against New Zealand - took Bangladesh to the knockouts of the tournament for the first time.
+He also made four fifities in four successive Tests around then.

 © ESPN Sports Media Ltd.